dennisgrant/git-tutorial/README.md

   Feature - A
  - fix - B
  - feature - C
- - feature - D - new D
+ - feature - D - new D a